-Areas/activities Indicators Expected outcome 6.2.1 Support to healthcare services plus education and awareness campaigns N° of sessions facilitated by the volunteers and midwives Five villages of Pilivili informed on how to prevent malaria and other common diseases Themes addressed Each village with health volunteers N° of people targeted by gender Two trainings conducted N° of training of volunteers a midwives provided N° of volunteers per village
+Areas/activities Indicators Expected outcome 6.2.1 Support to healthcare services plus education and awareness campaigns N° of sessions facilitated by the volunteers and midwives Themes addressed N° of people targeted by gender N° of training of volunteers a midwives provided N° of volunteers per village Five villages of Pilivili informed on how to prevent malaria and other common diseases Each village with health volunteers Two trainings conducted

-Five volunteers working in Pilivili and Mpaco undertook 643 sensitisation campaigns (320 in the community and 323 at the health centre).
-A total of 13,834 (7,189 female) attended and themes were: malaria and diarrhoea prevention and treatment, sanitation, family planning, importance of pre-partum consultation, child vaccination calendar, risk of giving birth in the communities, HIV-AIDS prevention and treatment.
+Five volunteers working in Pilivili and Mpaco undertook 643 sensitisation campaigns (320 in the community and 323 at the health center).
+A total of 13,834 (7,189 female) attended and themes were: malaria and diarrhea prevention and treatment, sanitation, family planning, importance of pre-partum consultation, child vaccination calendar, risk of giving birth in the communities, HIV-AIDS prevention and treatment.

-6.2.2 Health centre N° of patients attended in the different units/sections Increased access to health care

-Trends of main diseases

-HIV and AIDS treatment trends

-N° women going for pre-natal and Family
+6.2.2 Health centre N° of patients attended in the different units/sections Increased access to health care Trends of main diseases HIV and AIDS treatment trends N° women going for pre-natal and Family Planning consultations $N^{\rm o}$ of births at the clinic and in communities

-Planning consultations

-N° of births at the clinic and in communities

-The clinic attended a total of 29,361 patients (14,151 general, 4,849 maternity and 10,361 paediatric consultations).
+The clinic attended a total of 29,361 patients (14,151 general, 4,849 maternity and 10,361 pediatric consultations).